jenny-chau/MyMechanicShop_API/README.md

     - GET '/inventory/<item_id> : get item by id
     - PUT '/inventory/<item_id> : update item (mechanic login required)
     - DELETE '/inventory/<item_id>' : delete item (and all instances of this item in service tickets) (mechanic login required)

-## Getting Started
-1. Clone this Github repository
-2. Create a virtual environment
-3. In the virtual environment terminal, `pip install -r requirements.txt`
-4. Open MySQLWorkbench and add a connection.
-Create a database named "mymechanicshop".
-Edit line 2 of config.py with your MySQL connection username, password, and host (usually localhost)
-5. Open Postman and import "Mechanic Shop.postman_collection.json" to view all routes.
-Edit host and port if needed.
-6. Run "app.py"
-7. Start by creating a customer and a mechanic and continue
-8. Verify using MySQLWorkbench